adamvarga/Loewenstark_Instagram2/README.md

  php bin/magento setup:upgrade
  ```

-3, Logout from the admin panel and then login again.
+5, Logout from the admin panel and then login again.

-4, Change the config in Stores -> Configuration -> Loewenstark Instagram 2 -> Configuration
+6, Change the config in System -> Configuration -> Loewenstark Instagram 2 -> Configuration

-5, Add container with ID in DOM (ID Name in Setup!)
+7, Add container with ID in DOM (ID Name in Setup!)

 For example: